ashwini12kumar/Loan-Risk-Analysis/README.md

 # Loan-Risk-Analysis
-Analysing the risk of loan repayment
+Analysing the risk of non-repayment of loan